Skip to main content

 11:00-12:30 - Session 10: Ensuring Security, Privacy and Sovereignty

-Participants will discuss lawful interception, cyber threats and risk mitigation, and the security of gateways and satellite transmission links.
+Participants will examine lawful interception, cyber threats and risk mitigation, security of gateways and satellite transmission links.

 12:30-13:30 - Lunch

-Participants will apply the principles discussed in previous sessions.
+Participants will apply the principles examined in previous sessions.

 15:30-16:00 - Coffee Break

-Participants will examine the role of satellites in disaster risk management (mitigation, preparedness, response, and recovery) and identify regulatory measures that need to be put in place to ensure a real-time response.
+Participants will consider the role of satellite in disaster risk management: mitigation, preparedness, response and recovery, identifying the regulatory measures that need to be in place to ensure real time response.

 09:00-10:30 - Session 13: Real-life Case Presentations and Discussions

-Case studies developed by the ITU/FCDO project and others will be presented to launch a case-based discussion on national spectrum regulation, licensing, coordination, and mitigation of interference
+Country cases developed by ITU/FCDO project (and others) will be presented to start a discussion based on real cases focusing on national spectrum regulations, licensing, coordination, and interference mitigation.

 11:00-11:30 - Coffee Break